ShashaankV/IMF_WEO_dash/README.md

 # IMF_WEO_dash
 Outlier interactive plot for IMF WEO hackathon

-Example using Plotly's Dash library for making a simple but IMHO very useful dashboard.
+Example using Plotly's Dash library for making a simple but useful dashboard.
 Purpose is to plot actual vs predicted values.
 General use to assess any type of forecast (predictive) model.
 Particularly useful for IMF-WEO (see below) where the model is a complex human-guided algorithm.
 Outliers are defined as x sigma from robust linear regression line.
 (Future work - clean up code, annotations, replace * with np, etc., and outlier specifications.)

-#Outlier (goodness of fit) dashboard
+# Outlier (goodness of fit) dashboard

 Display predicted vs actual index.
 Purpose: interactive visualization to easily identify bad predictions that can be used by user to improve model.

+## Motivation
-##Motivation - IMF WEO Hackathon Generated for the International Monetary Fund 2018 data visualization 2 hour hackathon.
+IMF WEO Hackathon Generated for the International Monetary Fund 2018 data visualization 2 hour hackathon.
 The goal was to make an insightful product for the World Economic Outlook report (WEO) (more below).
 Notably forecasts made by IMF go through a complex process between country teams and aggregated adjustments.
 We focused on a tool that assessed the country-level and aggregate predictions.
 The product was the design of Michelle C Mandolia, Benjamin P Cohn, and Shashaank Vattikuti.

 Our guideline: